devdogfish/etpzp-sms/README.md

 ## TODO

-0. Instead of calling revalidatePath("/"), create a function to for the amountIndicators to only refetch them.
-This will keep all the components from getting refreshed
-1. Check if all the `revalidation` in actions is correctly placed and in working order
 2. Add checks on /new-message to only save the draft if the message is not equal to a empty message in that case

 - MESSAGE DISPLAY: Update the message display to look nicer and actually display stuff in the correct manner